civictechindex/CTI-website-frontend/CONTRIBUTING.md

 ## Step 6 Check upstream before you push

-Before you push your local commits to your repository, check to see if there have been updates made in the main Hack For LA website repository. `git fetch` will check remote repositories for changes without altering your local repository.
+Before you push your local commits to your repository, check to see if there have been updates made in the main Civic Tech Index website repository. `git fetch` will check remote repositories for changes without altering your local repository.

 ```bash
 git fetch upstream